sribna/laravel-csv-translation/README.md

 Let's see what happens when translating `Hello :user` into ukrainian language

 	app()->setLocale('uk'); // Set ukrainian language globally

-    t('Hello :user', ['user' => 'Юра'], 'user');
+    echo t('Hello :user', ['user' => 'Юра'], 'user');

 First, LCT will try to find and parse a CSV file for the current context.
 We have specified "user" so the expected file is `resources/lang/uk/context/user.csv`.

 Once found and parsed, LCT checks `Hello :user` key in the array of translations.
-If the key is set, further processing is stopped and we see the translated string.
+If key `Hello :user` is set, further processing is stopped and we see a localized text.

-Otherwise, LCT will check "parent" file `resources/lang/uk/context/_uk.csv`, which is a working copy of `resources/lang/uk/_uk.csv` (has been copied automatically during translator initialization)
+Otherwise, LCT will check "parent" file `resources/lang/uk/context/_uk.csv`, which is a copy of `resources/lang/uk/_uk.csv` (it has been copied automatically during translator initialization)

 If the parent file doesn't contain `Hello :user`, LCT loads the distributed translation file `resources/lang/uk/uk.csv` (contains all translations for your app) and appends `Hello :user` key to `resources/lang/uk/context/user.csv` and `resources/lang/uk/context/_uk.csv` so you can translate it later using a spreadsheet editor.